Student Health Insurance FAQ

 Travel insurance and Temporary Insurance often has limits to its benefits and covers only a specific time period for the policy and a limited time period afterwards.
 It’s affordable and it does cover you when you are away from your usual providers.

 No. If you don't have insurance and need help getting insurance contact the AIP, at 1-800-452-5772.
 You can also contact the Wellness Center.
 They can assist you in finding quality and affordable coverage.

 At this time, only temporary plans are available to students studying on a visa or who are not documented.
 We were not able to design and get a quote on a plan that was more affordable than individual coverage.
 Students should get an individual plan if they are not insured.

 What about Health Reform?

-Passage of health reform legislation this year ensured that – starting September 23, 2010 – families will be able to keep students on their coverage until the student's 27th birthday.
+Passage of health reform legislation ensured that starting September 23, 2010 families will be able to keep students on their coverage until the student's 27th birthday.
 However, there may be additional charges and students may also be dropped from their parents’ coverage if they marry.
 There are no longer "caps" or limits to what insurance will cover.
 Enrollment in insurance and your claims can no longer be denied because of pre-existing conditions.
 Preventive care, like annual exams and screenings are covered with no out of pocket costs for patients; this means no copay and no deductible.
-And most importantly, Medicaid expansions have been offered and accepted her in Illinois, so people with very low incomes can have health coverage for free.
+And most importantly, Medicaid expansions have been offered and accepted here in Illinois, so people with very low incomes can have health coverage for free.
 For more information, go to www.healthcare.gov.

 As always, no matter what type of insurance you choose, be a responsible consumer.
 Make sure you understand what you are purchasing and that you closely review the benefits and limitations.